Advice: vibrant clothes, patina and wear of materials

 Hiroki Nakamura, the founder of Visvim.

-I also advise you to take a look at the website of the Johanna Riplinger brand, entirely developed using natural pigments.
-Its creator also develops her own materials, some very beautiful, with partners located in India .
+I also advise you to take a look at the website of the brand Johanna Riplinger , entirely developed using natural pigments.
+Its creator also develops her own materials, some very beautiful, with partners located in India. .

-The soul of clothing
+The soul of the garment

 Finally, living materials bring a certain extra soul to a garment .

-But rather all the micro-details that we don't see clearly at first glance, but which make us say to ourselves "this garment fits really well, it sweats something, it really has a look" .
+But rather all the micro-details that we don't see clearly at first glance, but which make us say to ourselves "this garment fits really well, it exudes something, it really has a look" .

 inis meain island

-inis meain waves
+inis mean waves

-inis meain zoom sweater
+inis mean zoom pull

-Objects with several lives
+Objects with multiple lives

 "Luxury is what can be repaired" Charles-Émile Hermès (1831-1876)